Simple-Irc-Client/core/README.md

 docker run -p 5173:5173 simple-irc-client
 ```

+The application will be available at `http://localhost:5173`

 ## Contributing
-If you find a bug or would like to contribute to the project, please open an issue or submit a pull request on GitHub.
+If you find a bug or have a feature request, please [open an issue](https://github.com/Simple-Irc-Client/core/issues) on GitHub.

 ## License

-This project is licensed under the [Affero General Public License version 3 (AGPLv3)](https://github.com/Simple-Irc-Client/core/blob/main/LICENSE).
+This project is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](https://github.com/Simple-Irc-Client/core/blob/main/LICENSE).

-## Authors
+The AGPL-3.0 license ensures that if you modify and deploy this software over a network, you must make the complete source code available to users.

+**Authors:**

 - [Piotr Luczko](https://www.github.com/piotrluczko)
 - [Dariusz Markowicz](https://www.github.com/dmarkowicz)